DriesVanHool/jenkins-custom-pipeline/README.md

 }
 ```

-Add the correct maven plugins
+Add the correct maven plugins to your POM file

 ```
 			<plugin>